 Yesterday I paid my first visit to Christ Church, the lady on the hill, in Swindon’s Old Town for the occasion of the Autumn fair.
 It was a really smashing event and, I have to admit, a notch or two up from the autumn/summer/Christmas fairs I used to attend back in little old Whitwell when my daughter was small.

-Like several things/places in Swindon and its environs, the church was celebrated by John Betjeman in ‘On hearing the full peal of ten bells from Christ Church, Swindon’, Wilts:
+Like several things/places in Swindon and its environs, John Betjeman celebrated the church.
+In ‘On hearing the full peal of ten bells from Christ Church, Swindon’, Wilts he said: